mountain toatoa of the subalpine scrub and forest edge

 - Diet

 - Herbivorous - absorbs nutrients through extensive root system.
-A slow-growing, shade-tolerant tree that thrives in cold, high-altitude environments.
-Prefers well-drained, acidic soils and stable, undisturbed forest conditions.
-Adapted to snow and frost.
+Slow-growing, shade-tolerant tree thriving in cold, high-altitude environments.
+Prefers well-drained, acidic soils.

 - Habitat

-- Subalpine and montane forests, often at the tree line.
+- Subalpine and montane forests, often at tree line.
 Prefers well-drained, acidic soils and open, sunny locations.
-Often found on rocky slopes, ridge lines, and in scrublands.
-Tolerates snow, frost, and strong winds.
-One of the few trees that can survive at high altitudes.
+Often found on rocky slopes and ridge lines.
+Tolerates snow and frost.

 - Range

-- New Zealand - found throughout the South Island and the southern North Island in subalpine and montane forests.
-Most common in the South Island's mountainous regions (Nelson, Canterbury, Otago, Fiordland) and the North Island's central plateau (Tongariro, Ruapehu).
+- New Zealand - found throughout South Island and southern North Island in subalpine and montane forests.
+Most common in South Island mountainous regions and North Island central plateau.

 - Endemism